rackerlabs/rackspace-how-to/content/dedicated-hosting/windows-spheres-of-support-for-dedicated-and-managed-ops.md

 The following types of database servers are supported in the indicated areas:

-## Rackspace supported OS and MSSQL combinations
+## Supported OS and MSSQL combinations

 | MSSQL version | Windows 2008 32 bit | Windows 2008 64 bit | Windows 2012 64 bit | Windows 2012 R2 64 bit | Windows 2016 |
 |---------------|---------------------|---------------------|---------------------|------------------------|--------------|